Bang Bang Shrimp is a popular appetizer at both Bonefish Grill and The Cheesecake Factory. It’s surprisingly easy to make and totally delicious.

-Place the shrimp into a mixing bowl and pour on the sauce.
+Place the shrimp into a Larger Mixing Bowl and pour on the sauce.
 Start with just half of the sauce, as you can always add more, but can’t remove any.
 Some people like less sauce than others.

 Garnish with chopped scallions and serve with Thai Triple Coconut Rice, if you like.